Henrkkn/Henrkkn/README.md

 Hi I am Henrik, I am a student at the Norwegian University of Science and Technology where I pursued a Bachelor Degree with Business Analytics as my specialization.
-My interest are mainly finance, statistics and programming, therefore I will share my projects within these subjects with you!
+My interests are mainly finance, statistics and programming, therefore I will share my projects within these subjects with you!

 My profile:
 - BSc in Business and Administration, specializing in Business Analytics